Dishoom

 Daily from 8am, be prepared to queue at weekends

-A selection of traditional Parsi appetisers and modern South Bombay street-grills in tantalising sharing plates.
-And that bacon naan.
+Serving a wide selection of traditional Parsi appetisers and modern South Bombay street-grills in tantalising sharing plates, Dishoom is a London brunch classic for a reason.
+And that reason is the bacon naan.
 Wow.

 Details: Bottomless booze?
 No | Set menu?
 No | Bookable?
 Yes